Mark Lye: Professional career

 Lye's win qualified him for the 1984 Masters Tournament.
 He shot first round 69 (−3) and then surged to a three shot lead after a 66.
 He fell back a little after a third round 73 but was still in second place, one behind Tom Kite.
 He had a final round of 74, finishing T-6, his best finish in a major championship.
 Lye had an additional four top-10s in 1984 and finished 43rd on the money list.

 In 1995, at the age of 43, Lye tore a ligament in his right hand at the FedEx St. Jude Classic and retired from the tour.
 He then began working as an analyst for The Golf Channel, eventually rising to lead analyst for men's tournament coverage.
 After reaching the age of 50 in November 2002, Lye joined the Champions Tour as a part-time player.
 His best finish on that tour was a solo 9th at the 2004 Greater Hickory Classic at Rock Barn.
 To compete in select Champions Tour events, Lye transitioned to being an on-course reporter.

-In August 2015, Lye was hired as one of the cohosts of "The Scorecard," a pregame show for Saturday and Sunday rounds of every broadcast PGA Tour event, on Sirius XM.
+In August 2015, Lye was hired as one of the cohosts of "The Scorecard," a pregame show for Saturday and Sunday rounds of every broadcast PGA Tour event, on SiriusXM.
 He was fired in February 2022 after making negative on-air comments about women's sports.